ffernandolima/data-table-plus/README.md

         // Creates the DbContext
         var context = new Context();

+        // Adds the DbProvider to DataTablePlus configurations Startup.AddDbProvider(DbProvider.SQLServer);

         // Adds the DbContext to DataTablePlus configurations Startup.AddDbContext(context);

         // Also, a connection string can be added to these configurations
-        // You should specify at least one of them (DbContext and/or a ConnectionString)
+        // You should specify at least one of them (DbProvider, DbContext and/or a ConnectionString)
         // Just a reminder: if a DbContext was not provided, the EF extensions will not be available

-        // Gets the connection string from the configuration file var connectionString = ConfigurationManager.ConnectionStrings["Context"].ConnectionString;
+        // Gets the connection string from the configuration file
+        // From App.config:
+        var connectionString = ConfigurationManager.ConnectionStrings["Context"].ConnectionString;

+        // Or

+        // From appsettings.json:
+        var configurationBuilder = new ConfigurationBuilder();

+        var configuration = configurationBuilder.AddJsonFile("appsettings.json").Build();
+        var connectionString = configuration.GetConnectionString("Context");

         // Adds the connection string to DataTablePlus configurations Startup.AddConnectionString(connectionString);